Our SDH Director

 He has been the tracking technical advisor on over a dozen fiction novels: Pray for Justice &

-Hide and Seek published by Publication Consultants of Anchorage, Alaska and Books in Motion
+Hide and Seek published by Publication Consultants of Anchorage, Alaska, and Books in Motion

 of Spokane, Washington, Hard Road to Heaven and The Hell Riders published by Pinnacle